Careers And Work Related Learning

 Year 10 students write a personal statement reflecting on how they are changing, what they have to offer and what is important to them.
 Students look at how to use positive versions of their own story to manage wellbeing, progress and achievement.

-Year 11 students are encouraged to make the most of the careers information advice and guidance activities offered to them by the Academy by taking part in 1:1 guidance interviews and attending an Interview Skills Day involving local employers.
-Students will research a range of options for the best progression pathways through to a specific goal by attending a Post 16 Pathways Market Place that includes employers, HE,FE and Training Providers.
-Students look at different types of businesses how they operate and measure success.
+Year 11 students are encouraged to make the most of the careers information advice and guidance activities offered to them by the Academy by taking part in 1:1 guidance interviews and attending our aspiration clinics with their tutor.
+Students will research a range of options for the best progression pathways through to a specific goal.
 Financial skills are developed with students looking at how to cope on a limited budget, saving versus spending, understanding income and expenditure and the key terms and their meaning on payslips.

 Year 12 attend a personal statement presentation and workshops to understand how to present themselves in a positive light and stand out from the rest in a written document to enhance their chances of a university offer or employment.
 Students assess how they are changing and can match their skills interest’s and values to opportunities in learning and work.
 Students take part in Independent Living Skills day and an employability and enterprise activity and assess the benefits to them as a learner.
 All Year 12 learn about safe working practices and the environment to recognise different levels of risk and understand their rights and responsibilities in the work place prior to taking part in a week of work experience.

 Year 13 in preparation for the next stage of their transition, attend a presentation on work life balance to understand why it is important for them to achieve a balance and how to do it.
 Students undertake mentoring roles of younger students within the Academy to develop their employability skills.
-To understand how employers ensure fairness and offer equal opportunities to all and the systems they have in place to achieve this Year 13 attend a presentation from a local employers HR department.
+To understand how employers ensure fairness and offer equal opportunities to all, along with systems they have in place to achieve this, year 12 learn about HR from our very own HR team.
 Students learn about Higher Degree Apprenticeship opportunities and how they differ to the traditional university route.